How to Prevent Pregnancy After Unprotected Sex: What You Need to Know in the Philippines

 Barriers & Realities in the Philippines

 - “Morning-after pills” are sometimes reported as unavailable or difficult to obtain in certain areas.
-Some sources say the best options currently are copper IUD insertion or using the Yuzpe method.
+Some sources say the best options are copper IUD insertion or using the above method.
 (Hello Doctor)

-- The Responsible Parenthood and Reproductive Health Act (“RH Law”) of 2012 entitles Filipinos to access reproductive health services, including contraceptive access, but implementation and availability are uneven across regions.
+- The Responsible Parenthood and Reproductive Health Act (“RH Law”) of 2012 entitles Filipinos to access reproductive health services.
+This includes contraceptive access.
+But, implementation and availability are uneven across regions.
 (Wikipedia)

 Tips for Choosing & Maximizing Effectiveness